 DBACE funding awarded: £8,000

-The initial phase of Eli and Pete’s 12-month programme of tailored business support will be defined in the next coming weeks.
+The initial phase of Eli and Pete’s 12-month programme of tailored business support will focus on generating income, building a strategy for scalability as well as building a strategy for business sustainability.

 An art and design learning programme that enables individuals from any background to access postgraduate level education.
 MYOM tackles the financial limitations on accessing a postgraduate degree and focuses on making the industry a more exciting and diverse place.
 Through peer-learning and working on creative briefs from partners, participants build a body of creative work, a professional network and gain crucial access to industry.